tuplex/tuplex/tuplex/awslambda/README.md

 ## AWS Lambda function

+## Changing runner behavior
+For simplicity, certain behaviors can be changed of the AWS Lambda runner by submitting approriate Environment variables.
+This is because it's cheaper to update the environment than to upload everytime a new package.

+TUPLEX_ENABLE_FULL_AWS_LOGGING=TRUE

+## Old content:
 This folder contains code for the AWS C++ Lambda executor which can be deployed when using the AWS Lambda backend.

 Is only built on Linux (for MacOS use the hosted package).

 # Setup Guide
 ## Initial AWS Setup